tuttlepc9/voteJasonTuttle/README.md

 ### About Jason
 - Background in law enforcement and public service
 - Community involvement since 2005
-- Current work at Dollar Tree (accessible to constituents)

 ### Policy Positions
 - ✅ Support Controlled Growth